 Knitting Yarn Sizes

 In the UK until the mid twentieth century knitting yarns were 2 ply, 3 ply, 4 ply or Double Knitting (four thicker plies, equivalent to 2 x 4 ply) and occasionally very thick yarns such as Aran or chunky.
 You used size 12 needles for 2 ply, size 11 for 3 ply, size 10 for 4 ply and size 8 for DK and two sizes smaller for the ribbing.
-Needle sizes were based on Standard Wire Gauge and everyone knew what was what.
+Needle sizes were based on Standard Wire Gauge (an indirect system of measurement with high numbers for thinner needles) and everyone knew what was what.
 Although the various manufacturers didn't like to acknowledge it one brand of 4 ply could be substituted for another; you just knitted the tension square to be sure.

 In Australia and New Zealand similar yarn sizes were used but for the thicker yarns they had 5 ply, 8 ply and 12 ply.
 Not usually that many actual plies but a nominal equivalent relating to regular 3 ply and 4 ply.

-Needle sizes are getting standardised now with both sides of the Atlantic using metric sizes, which are direct measurements of the needle diameter so the higher the number the thicker the needle.
+Needle sizes are getting standardised now with both sides of the Atlantic using metric sizes, which are measured by the diameter of the needle, so the higher the number the thicker the needle.

 Since WW2 a large proportion of the wool yarns have been substituted with acrylic and other synthetic fibres, and often even very thick yarns have only two plies; fewer plies = less spinning, therefore less expensive to manufacture.
 Also there are now numerous fancy yarns available such as boucle, slub, knop, chenille, eyelash, pom-poms etc. These are mostly fashion yarns, any individual brand might only be around for one or two seasons.
 All of this means that it can be very difficult to assess the thickness of a yarn by description alone.